iburskiy/med-portal/README.md

 The project has been published to Github Pages, namely to https://iburskiy.github.io/med-portal.

-To publish the project:
+To build the project locally:
-1) Make some changes
-1) Build the project with `npm run build`.
+- Run `npm run build`.
 It builds the static content into `dist` folder.
+Open index.html in browser.

+To publish the changes to Github public URL:
+- build the project locally with `npm run build`
-1) Publish the project: commit changes including `dist` folder.
+- commit changes including `dist` folder.
 A build happens on each commit that publishes content to the link above.

 What I did:
 Found the following info: